momokatte/go-limiter/README.md

 # go-limiter

-Package limiter provides interfaces for various execution-limiting needs, along with implementations of those interfaces.
+A Go library for limiting execution.
+It provides interfaces for various limiter styles, along with implementations of those interfaces.

 Limiter styles include:
 - Limit concurrency via token pool